h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 Flying a 200 million dollar spaceship into an asteroid, they successfully redirected it's course, proving the efficiency of the use of a kinetic impactor.
 There is a plan to meet to flying rock in space, face to face, kamikazi-ing into the object.
-We theoretically have the capacity to alter its course, and, if we are lucky, divert it directly into Florida.
+We theoretically have the capacity to alter its course, and, if we are lucky, divert it directly into Florida(304's...
+YOU ARE BANISHED TO TARTARUS).

 "The third angel blew his trumpet, and a great star fell from heaven, blazing like a torch, and it fell on a third of the rivers and on the springs of water.
 The name of the star is Wormwood.
 A third of the waters became wormwood, and many died from the water, because it was made bitter.
 	Revelation 8:10–11

 We should consider the fact that this impact would throw a substantial amount of dirt and debris into the upper atmosphere, debris which would not clear for a considerable amount of time.

 In 1816, the largest eruption in recorded history occurred at Mount Tambora, a volcano located in what is now Indonesia.
-The eruption caused so much Sulphur to fly into the atmosphere that global temperatures dropped, leading to cold weather and food shortages.
+The eruption caused so much Sulphur to fly into the atmosphere (sorry I had eggs for breakfast) that global temperatures dropped, leading to cold weather and food shortages.
 The reason for the suns absence was unknown to the world at the time, causing mass panic.
 They did not know that volcanic ash and debris was thrown up into the stratosphere and had blocked the sun, causing a gradual lowering of temperatures.
 This time was infamously dubbed as the "The Year Without a Summer."
-This led to famines all across the Northern hemisphere, one of the darkest periods in human history.
+This led to famines all across the Northern hemisphere, quite literally one of the darkest periods in human history.

 Coincidentally, sun spots (temporary dark areas from strong magnetic fields) appeared (on the sun) that were large enough to be seen by the human eye.
-This gave seeking scientists a potential cause for the absence of light which used to rain upon the land.
+This gave seeking scientists a potential cause for the absence of light which used to rain upon and nourish the land.

 "The large spots which may now be seen upon the sun's disk have given rise to ridiculous apprehensions and absurd predictions.
 These spots are said to be the cause of the remarkable and wet weather we have had this Summer; and the increase of these spots is represented to announce a general removal of heat from the globe, the extinction of nature, and the end of the world."
 	from the _London Chronicle_